 I dropped the course.
 Do I still need to opt-out?

-Students who drop the course before the add/drop deadline will automatically be "opted-out".
-There are no refunds for students who drop after the add/drop deadline.
+Students who drop the course before the drop/add deadline will automatically be "opted-out".
+There are no refunds for students who drop after the drop/add deadline.

 I did not opt-out, but I did not register my access or use the online platform.
 Will I have to pay?

 Yes.
-All students who are enrolled in a course using Day1Access are automatically considered part of the program.
-To avoid paying for the digital materials you must opt-out through your Folio course home page before the add/drop deadline.
+All students who are enrolled in a course using Day1Access are automatically considered part of the program as the digital access is a required component of the course.
+To avoid paying for the digital materials you must opt-out through your Folio course home page before the drop/add deadline.

 I forgot to opt-out and missed the deadline.
 Can I get a refund now?

-Once the cost of the required course materials has been applied to your Student Billing Account, there are no refunds.
+Once the cost of the required course materials has been applied to your Student Billing Account and the drop/add period has passed, there are no refunds.

 I opted out by mistake and realized that I still need my access.
 Can I opt back in?

-Yes, if it is before the add/drop deadline.
-To opt back in, you will log in to Folio and select the prompt to opt back in.
+Yes.
+To opt back in before the add/drop deadline, you will log in to Folio and select the prompt to opt back in after selecting the link to the material in Folio.
 If you do not opt back in before the add/drop date, please visit the University Store Textbook Office for assistance.